YOU ARE AT:Network InfrastructureAmazon Leo satellites exceed brightness standards, study finds

 Amazon Leo satellites exceed brightness standards, study finds

-Scientists worry that the high reflectivity can pose a problem for astronomical observations
+Scientists worry that Leo’s high reflectivity can pose a problem for astronomical studies

 If you look up in the night sky, you can see satellites with bare eyes.
-That fascinating phenomenon, has become a cause of worry for the scientific community.
+That fascinating phenomenon now has become a cause of worry for the scientific community.

-IAU’s brightness standard states that satellites should remain below magnitude 7 to avoid interference with telescopic data, and below magnitude 6 to preserve the natural aesthetics of the night sky.
+IAU’s brightness guidelines state that satellites should remain below magnitude 7 to avoid interfering with telescopic data, and below magnitude 6 to preserve the natural aesthetics of the night sky.

-With Leo, “92% exceeded the brightness limit recommended by the IAU for interference with research, while 25% distract from aesthetic appreciation of the night sky,” the study found.
+The study concluded “92% exceeded the brightness limit recommended by the IAU for interference with research, while 25% distract from aesthetic appreciation of the night sky.”

-Amazon’s plan to lower Leo satellites to 590 km could partially address the issue.
-At lower altitudes, satellites are less visible during a single pass.
-However, observers below the orbital path are more likely to see them.
+Amazon’s plan to place new satellites at a lower orbit of 590 km could partially solve the issue as the satellites will be less visible during a single pass.
+However, observers below the orbital path will be then more likely to see them.

 A problem of too many